Kayli/logspub/corporation.md

   - personal income that you can show to get a loan
   - enabled rrsp contributions
   - is a tax deduction for corporation
+  - allow a business owner to deduct some child care expenses
+  - potential problems
+    - you will have to set up a payroll account with the Canada Revenue Agency and prepare and file all of the related paperwork. its easy to get fined for late monthly payments

 - dividends
+  - write a cheque to yourself whenever you need to
+  - declare dividends in your annual report

 ## maintanance [^1]